Music

 An interactive course that explores philosophical and practical issues such as purpose and intention, motivation vs. inspiration, as well as performance anxiety and the pathways to creating and maintaining a successful career.

-This is the practical follow-up to the Piano Pedagogy courses (MUSC 458, MUSC 459, MUSC 460).
-In addition to methodology and academic research, students learn skills in teaching individual applied lessons at the elementary or intermediate level, or a beginning group class in the piano lab.
+The practical follow-up to the Piano Pedagogy courses (MUSC 458, MUSC 459, MUSC 460).
+In addition to methodology and academic research, students apply skills in teaching individual applied lessons at the elementary or intermediate level, or a beginning group class in the piano lab.

 MUSC 489.
 CASE STUDIES IN MUSIC INDUSTRY.
 3 Credits.